Brown Marmorated Stink Bug

 - If they make thier way into the walls of your home, they may detect the heat from inside.
 On warmer winter days, the sun may heat the walls and they become active and may wander into the home.

 - A basic pest control service may help, but is usually not enough to get rid of all of them.
-The best approach is to perform a thorough power spray or perimeter spraying of the exterior in the fall when they are seeking shelter.
+The best approach is to perform a thorough perimeter spraying of the exterior in the fall when they are seeking shelter.
 By eliminating them before they get inside, there are much fewer insects to wander in.